The Link Between Food, Mood and Anxiety

 Helpful information

-The key is to find a diet that supports your moods and that you will be able to maintain, and the Mediterranean one comes out top overall.
+What you have that manageable then you need to find a diet that supports your moods and that you will be able to maintain.

 Unfortunately, most of us have a few “unsuitable“ items in our diet, so if you’d like some help identifying what it would be helpful to give up then following article will be useful.